 The Silent Conversations experience will extend into a long-playing video that explores timely political, cultural, and society struggles, and an intimately revealing lyric book companion piece.
 A profound entry in this revealing album keepsake is for the song “See You Through.”
 Here, Lakin shares a sweetly transformative moment of wisdom and uplift.

 Today, Lakin is happily married to her soulmate, and she’s found a loving and accepting spiritual home.
-These days the difficult conversations are no longer silent, and Lakin will be sharing her epiphanic epic with others through her album and singles releases, and a busy calendar of live performances.
+These days the difficult conversations are no longer silent, and Lakin will be sharing her epiphanic epic with others through her album and singles releases, and hopefully more live performances to come.

 Written by Lorne Behrman